Skip to main content

 Datadog

-• Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
+• Watch for Datadog object changes (create/update/delete) in real-time, and automatically apply the changes to your software catalog.

 Choose one of the following installation methods: